 Learn everything about Chateau Maison Blanche Medoc with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux:Links to all Bordeaux Wine Producer Profiles

 Chateau Maison Blanche History, Overview

 Chateau Maison Blanche was purchased in 2000 by Patrick Bouey.
 While their purchase of Chateau Maison Blanche is relatively recent, as far as Bordeaux goes, the Bouey family has a long history in the region.
 In fact, the family has been active in the Bordeaux region as winemakers and negociants since 1821.

 The 28-hectare, Left Bank vineyard of Chateau Maison Blanche is planted to 80% Merlot, 16% Cabernet Sauvignon and 4% Cabernet Franc.
 Chateau Maison Blanche, along with Chateau Coufran has the highest percentage of Merlot planted in the Medoc.